 Steve has been a lifelong resident of the Finger Lakes, attended CCC and Union Colleges.
 He is a father of four with his wife, Valerie!
 He is the founder and owner of StoneBoat Computing.
-Steve is committed to his community as he served on Seneca County of Supervisors, representing Seneca Falls for four terms and is currently also a member of the Seneca County Cornell Cooperative Extension Board of Directors.
+Steve is committed to his community as he served on the Seneca County Board of Supervisors, representing Seneca Falls for four terms and is currently also a member of the Seneca County Cornell Cooperative Extension Board of Directors.
 Steve enjoys assisting with the momentum of this center and museum and thinks that its future will be something that the whole town can be proud of.

 Wendy is passionate about history and nature as essential to human well being.
 This museum and visitor center provides both of these things for all.
 She is retired from a career in occupational therapy, but still caring about people.

 Judy was been associated with the Museum for many years, in various capacities.
 She is very interested in the history of Seneca Falls, and the Museum tells an important part of that story.

 She was an astrophysicist at the University of Rochester, retired from the teaching faculty, but was still active in research.
 She served on other boards of directors, including national boards in space research.
 She was an emerita member of the National Women’s Hall of Fame board of directors.
 Her experience on boards has included as vice president, governance, Induction committee co-chair, website manager, education cte., proposal writing, etc. She originated and managed the gingerbread house contest for the Seneca Museum: 2019 was the 10th year.